-Mappings were based on data provided by: Entrez Gene ftp://ftp.ncbi.nlm.nih.gov/gene/DATA With a date stamp from the source of: 2015-Mar17 illuminaHumanv4G0 Maps between manufacturer IDs and Gene Ontology (GO) IDs illuminaHumanv4GO is an R object that provides mappings between manufacturer identifiers and the GO identifiers that they are directly associated with.
+Mappings were based on data provided by: Entrez Gene ftp://ftp.ncbi.nlm.nih.gov/gene/DATA With a date stamp from the source of: 2015-Mar17 illuminaHumanv4GO 9 illuminaHumanv4G0 illuminaHumanv4GO is an R object that provides mappings between manufacturer identifiers and the GO identifiers that they are directly associated with.
 This mapping and its reverse mapping (illuminaHumanv4GO2PROBE) do NOT associate the child terms from the GO ontology with the gene.
 Only the directly evidenced terms are represented here.